leonardojo/ggPlantmap/README.md

 #> # … with abbreviated variable name ¹​AT5G47670.expression

 ##Ploting
-ggPlantmap.heatmap(expression.sample,AT5G47670.expression) +
+ggCornmap.heatmap(expression.sample,AT5G47670.expression) +
   scale_fill_gradient(low="white",high="Red")
 ```

 ![](man/figures/README-unnamed-chunk-12-1.png)<!-- -->

-## Is ggPlantmap only usefull for molecular expression data?
+## Is ggCornmap only usefull for molecular expression data?

-Not at all. ggPlantmap can also be used to produce many other type of
+Not at all. ggCornmap can also be used to produce many other type of
 plots.
 Essentially anything that you can trace, you can create!
 Be
 creative!
 We hope to build a community where people explore the usage of
-ggPlantmap for the communication of Plant science.
+ggCornmap for the communication of Plant science.

 <img src="man/figures/ggPm.otherexamples.png" align="center" height="500"/></a>

-## Can my ggPlantmap be included in the package?
+## Can my ggCornmap be included in the package?

 YES!!!
 Any Plant map can be included in the package.
 If you create one,
-please email me (<l.jo@uu.nl>) your ggPlantmap as tab-delimited table
+please email me (<l.jo@uu.nl>) your ggCornmap as tab-delimited table
 and I’ll make sure to include in the package.
 You will be credited and
 your information will be displayed in the summary file.
 I really hope
 this becomes an organic package with the contribution of the plant